Bulgarian Greek Catholic Church: First Uniat movement

 This is the background of the approaches that some influential Bulgarians made to Rome in 1859–1861, in the hope that union with Rome would gain their church the freedom they felt Constantinople was denying them.
 The leading figure of the Uniat movement was the Bulgarian merchant Dragan Tsankov, who had the support of Catholic France.
 He published the newspaper "Bulgaria" in Constantinople, in which he advocated a union with the Pope.
-It criticized Russia for its negative stance on the Bulgarian "church question" and published historical documents on the good connections between the Catholic Church and the Bulgarian kings in medieval time.
+It criticized Russia for its negative stance on the Bulgarian "church question" and published historical documents on the good connections between the Catholic Church and the Bulgarian kings in medieval times.
 The First Uniat movement originated in two centers: Kukush and Constantinople.
 In 1859, Kukush citizens wrote a letter to the Pope, in which they acknowledged his administrative and spiritual leadership.
 In return, they demanded that no changes should be introduced to their Eastern rites of worship and that they would be the ones to choose their bishops and lower clergy, with the approval of the Pope.
 The letter stated that the teachers at the church schools are to be chosen by the domestic clergy and the education is to be pursued in the Bulgarian language and its "national alphabet".

-In December 1860, Constantinople became another center of the First Uniat movement.
-Dragan Tsankov, along with a delegation of Bulgarian spiritual and secular intelligentsia, handed a letter to the Papal Apostolic Vicar, asking the Pope for a church union.
-This act was sanctioned by the Vatican and the Ottoman government in the same year, thus paving the way for the establishment of a Bulgarian Uniat Church.
-Pope Pius IX accepted their request and himself ordained Archimandrite Joseph Sokolsky as archbishop for them on 8 April 1861.
-Though Archbishop Sokolsky, who had won recognition from the Ottoman authorities, as secular head of the Bulgarian Uniate community (millet basi) was almost immediately removed on a Russian ship and held in Kiev for the remainder of his life.
-By June 1861 there was no-one in Constantinople who could perform the Bulgarian Uniate services, a situation not remedied until 1863 when Raphael Popov was elected as bishop centred in Adrianople.
+In 1861, archimandrite Joseph Sokolsky led a delegation to Rome, where he was received by Pope Pius IX.
+The pope ordained him as the archbishop for Bulgarian Catholics of the Byzantine rite on 8 April 1861.
+The new archbishop was associated with the Bulgarian nationalist cause.
+However, we was recognized in his new capacity by the Sublime Porte.
+However, he was almost immediately removed on a Russian ship and held in Kiev for the remainder of his life.
+By June 1861, there was no-one in Constantinople who could perform the Bulgarian Uniate services.
+This situation was not remedied until 1863 when Raphael Popov was elected as bishop centered in Adrianople.
 At the same year a Bulgarian Uniate Gymnasium at Adrianople was founded.
 The First Uniat movement spread into several towns and villages in Macedonia and Thrace, but they did not yield any concrete results.
 The reasons for the failure of the First Uniat movement could be found in the political character of the movements, rather than in the population's deep religious devotion.
 The people demanded its domestic clergy.
 They received it first through the Patriarchate, and then through the Bulgarian Exarchate, which was finally established in 1870.